Greenock stowaways: Arrival and marooning in Newfoundland

 Eventually, Watt and Kerr put the remaining five stowaways off the ship at Bay St. George, near Highlands, on 15 May, between 8:00 am or 9:00 am.
 An anonymous crew member, who later wrote home from Quebec, reported "succinctly in a dozen words" that, "The stowaways got a biscuit apiece, and were ordered to go ashore".
 These biscuits were thrown overboard for the boys to gather up from the ice after they had been ejected.
 Roughead says land "was not visible to the naked eye" from the ship, but Watt "alleged he could see it by means of his spyglass".

 The captain told them personally that there were plenty of occupied dwellings "not so far away", or there was another ship also stranded in the ice within reasonable distance to which they could make their way.
 In the meantime, Watt said there was insufficient food left on the Arran to provide for them any longer.

 No one actually knew with certainty how far the ship was from land; various reckonings were made which suggested a distance of between 8 and 20 miles; "the mate, taking a rosier view of the boys' prospects, put it at five" (8 km).
 According to the boys' testimony at the later trial, McGinnes asked Watt how he was meant to cope on the ice flow with bare feet.
 He replied that "it would be as well for him to die upon the ice as he would get no more food there".
 At least one crew member believed that it was unlikely "that those without shoes would ever reach the land".

 Of the six boys, Reilly and Bryson were keen to leave at Bay St George.
 Reilly was eager to seek work, and Bryson felt "nothing worse could happen than he had suffered on the ship".
-John Paul, Hugh McEwan and Hugh McGinnes followed, but Paul Currie did not.
+John Paul, Hugh McEwan, David Brand and Hugh McGinnes followed, but Paul Currie did not.
 Apparently, he had been asked to remain on the ship and had consented.
 McEwan, by now, had been coughing up blood for some time and asked the captain to change his mind.
 Watt replied that he "might as well die on the ice as on the ship".